Munib Younan

 Munib Younan (منيب يونان[mʊ.niːb juː.naːn]; born 18 September 1950 in Jerusalem) is a Palestinian Bishop Emeritus of the Evangelical Lutheran Church in Jordan and the Holy Land (ELCJHL).

 From January 1998 to January 2018 he was Bishop of the ELCJHL.
 He retired in January 2018, but continues to serve as Bishop Emeritus, and remains a member of the Church Council of ELCJHL.

 He served as President of the Lutheran World Federation from 2010 to 2017.

 Early life and education

-Munib Younan was born into a native Jerusalemite Arab family of Rûm origin that converted to Protestantism.
+Munib Younan was born into a Jerusalemite family of Assyrian origin that converted to Protestantism.

 He studied deaconry and theology in Finland.
 He began studies in deaconry at Luther Opisto (college) in Järvenpää 1969–1972.
 Thereafter Younan studied theology at the Helsinki University in 1972–1976, receiving a Master of Arts in Theology in 1976.
 He also studied theology at the Lutheran School of Theology at Chicago in 1988.

 Younan has been married since 1980 to Suad Yacoub from Haifa, whose family originates from Kfar Bir'im.
 Mrs. Younan is the Director of the Helen Keller School for the Blind in Beit Hanina.
 They have three children and several grandchildren.